 In September of 1935, Roosevelt wrote letters to the nation’s clergy to ask for their thoughts concerning the New Deal.
 Nearly 30,000 wrote back, and of the 12,096 clergy who responded by November, 84 percent approved.
 In Mississippi, 92 percent of clergy responded more positively than negatively, and only 4 percent were entirely opposed to Roosevelt’s programs.
 A Mississippi rabbi believed Social Security to be “drawn up in the spirit of Israel’s ancient prophets, those eloquent and fearless protagonists of social justice and righteousness.”

-Black clergy responded cautiously, because white Mississippians worked hard to limit the New Deal’s programs for African Americans.
+Black clergy responded cautiously, because White Mississippians worked hard to limit the New Deal’s programs for African Americans.
 One minister wrote that he supported Social Security “providing this Act is carried out with an equally divided share to all poverty stricken American citizens, regardless of race or color.”
 However, it was not.
 Even though Roosevelt prohibited explicit racial discrimination, southern Congressmen ensured that Social Security did not apply to agricultural or domestic workers, the two jobs most readily available to black southerners.
-While the New Deal provided many benefits to black southerners, it granted far more benefits to whites.
-Still, many white clergy complained that the New Deal threatened Jim Crow segregation because it reduced local whites’ control over African Americans’ wages and opportunities.
+While the New Deal provided many benefits to Black southerners, it granted far more benefits to White ones.
+Still, many White clergy complained that the New Deal threatened Jim Crow segregation because it reduced local White control over African Americans’ wages and opportunities.
 Black clergy fought to ensure that the New Deal benefited their members as well.